avnerHaddad/LineUp/README.md

  *listitem
  *listItem
 ### todo list db
- *make master the main branch and delete main

  * update the gitignore and remove all the bullshit here
  * decide if we delete day class and replace it with a 7*4 grid of shifts
  * make backtracking work like in the documentation